jbilander/Amiga_db23_RGBS/README.md

 </a>

 ***
-I used an old DVI<->Vga cable that I butchered cutting off the connectors on both ends.
+I used an old DVI<->Vga cable that I butchered cutting off the plugs on both ends.
 I also found an old composite rca cable yellow-red-white laying around.
 I used the red-white part for the Audio.
 When making a cable with a SCART plug it makes sense to run the Left/Right audio wires inside the cable since the connector has both RGB video and stereo audio pins as standard.
 You can run the audio wires separately should you want to.

 <a href="images/Amiga_db23_RGBS_pic12.jpg">
 <img src="images/Amiga_db23_RGBS_pic12.jpg" width="202" height="152">